Anna, Texas: A. Sherley and Brother Hardware Store

 Lewis and Pauline Sherley moved to north Texas from Kentucky about 1853.
-Their grandsons, brothers Andrew and William Sherley, opened a hardware store in 1894.
-William Sherley died in 1894 and, his son, Fred bought out his father's share of the store.
-It remained in the family after the store closed in 1979.
+Their grandsons, brothers Andrew, Benjamin and Fred Sherley, opened a hardware store in 1894.
+Eventually Fred bought out the other brothers.
+It remained in the family after the store closed in 1984.
 Over time they were undertakers as well as purveyors of furniture, farming implements and machinery, wagons, cotton, grain and groceries.
 Wagon-weighing scales in front of the building were removed when the road was widened.
 The structure is a fine example of an early Texas commercial building, retaining the original canopy and painted signs.
 Minimal Victorian-era detailing includes corbelled brickwork in the parapet and paneled kickplates on storefront display windows.

 Tornado

 On May 9, 2006, a storm producing two tornadoes swept across Anna, with the first tornado (F0) passing 2.5 mi east of the high school, barely missing the incorporated city limits.
 The second tornado (F3) touched down in neighboring Westminster and Whitewright, destroying many homes and killing three.
 During the disaster, several volunteers from Collin County Amateur Radio Services worked with the National Weather Service in a Skywarn net.
 The Anna police and fire departments along with the American Red Cross opened Anna High School up as a shelter to the "walking wounded" and anyone who needed a place to stay due to the road blockages and damage in that area.
 The tornadoes could be seen from Anna, Van Alstyne, and Melissa, and power was knocked out to several homes in the area.